sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://YOUR_USERNAME.github.io/MyAwesomePackage.jl/dev)
 ```

-When you push your commits to GitHub, the CI.yml action that we set earlier (a) build the documentation by running "make.jl" and deploy it to the github pages.
+When we push our commits to GitHub, the CI.yml action that we set earlier (a) build the documentation by running "make.jl" and (b) deploy it to the github pages.
 The documentation is build on its own branch, `gh-pages`.
-This branch should have already being added automatically during the process of deploying the documentation the first time.
-At the same time the "source branch" for the documentation pages in the repository settings (https://github.com/YOUR_USERNAME/MyAwesomePackage.jl/settings) should have already being set to `gh-pages` (see the [GitHub pages documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to set it manually if this for any reason didn't happen).
+This branch is added automatically during the process of deploying the documentation the first time.
+At the same time the "source branch" for the documentation pages in the repository settings (https://github.com/YOUR_USERNAME/MyAwesomePackage.jl/settings) should already be set to `gh-pages` (see the [GitHub pages documentation](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to set it manually if this for any reason doesn't happen).

 For now, the documentation is available on https://YOUR_USERNAME.github.io/MyAwesomePackage.jl/dev.
 The first time we will make a release, its documentation will be available under the `stable` directory.